datalimited/ensembles/text/figs.md

 $1$ to $n$, and $y$ represents the known status. (b) The superensemble can then be used to predict on new stocks of interest.
-The same individual models are fit to populations of interest and then combined using the previously fitted superensemble mode.
+The same individual models are fit to populations of interest and then combined using the previously fitted superensemble model.
 Here, the $j$ subscripts represent individual fish stocks from $1$ to $m$, and $\hat{y}$ represents the predicted status.
 The
 $\hat{\beta}$ represent the parameters estimated when the superensemble was fit in panel a.